 Assets do not include the value of household furniture (primary residence), clothing, one or two vehicles, a home which the person maintains as the principal family domicile, or income-producing property, if the income from such property has been included in income.

 b.
 Recovery Would Violate Equity and Good Conscience.
 If the claimant is not entitled to waiver under the “defeat the purpose of the EEOICPA” clause, the PA considers the “against equity and good conscience” clause.
-Even if the claimant does not raise the “equity and good conscience” reason in the claim for waiver, the PA addresses this issue in the waiver memorandum.
+Even if the claimant does not raise the “equity and good conscience” reason in the claim for waiver, the PA applies it in his or her analysis nonetheless.

 The PA reviews all pertinent financial information to determine if recovery of the overpayment will violate the concept of “equity and good conscience.”
 This clause is divided into two parts, financial hardship and relinquishing a valuable right.
 To demonstrate such a violation it must be established that either: